GitKPAN/4_BlueBerry-Winery/Data Set/BlueBerryNotes.md

         - Volatie.

-        - Fixed - lack of fixed acidity = flat or one-dimensional wine = naturally in the grapes
+        - Lack of fixed acidity = flat or one-dimensional wine = naturally in the grapes
         - volatile = arises in wine through fermentation (either through yeast or bacteria)

     - Citric acid is added to boost acidity